emintz/ArduinoLib/RTOSAid/README.md

 ## `Flash32Iterator` Class

-A `Flash32Iterator` traverses a flash namespace, retrieving key-value pairs one at a time.
+A `Flash32Iterator` traverses a flash namespace, retrieving (key, value type) pairs one at a time.
 It offers a read-only API, so it can traverse a [`Flash32ReadOnlyNamespace`](#flash32readonlynamespace-class) or a